connect/alatyr/README.md

 alatyr
 ======

-WebGL virtual world simulation.
+The goal of this project is to create WebGL virtual world sandbox.

-Alatyr uses three.js 3D library.
+Alatyr uses three.js 3D library: https://github.com/mrdoob/three.js